-For the MARIST LAITY current reflection click HERE to download the document.
+For the current MARIST LAITY reflection and discussion guide click HERE to download the document.

 To look at previous Marist Laity reflections Click HERE

-For MARIAN MOTHERS, Click HERE to download the current Reflection
+For the MARIAN MOTHERS current reflection and discussion guide Click HERE to download the document.

 A Prayer of Spiritual Communion is for those times when we desire but cannot receive Holy Communion.
 Through it we are united to the Eucharist being celebrated.
 We encourage you to actively participate in the Eucharist even through the virtual medium.
 Pray the following or similar at the time Holy Communion would be shared and consumed.